The 7 best n8n alternatives in 2026

 Takeaway

-Gumloop is a strong option for teams that want to build detailed, multi-step AI workflows using a visual canvas.
-Its 130+ nodes and multi-model AI support give it real depth for complex use cases.
+Gumloop is a strong option for teams that want to build detailed, multi-agent AI workflows using a visual canvas.
+Its multi-model AI support, Slack-native agent interaction, and enterprise security features (including Gumstack) give it real depth for complex use cases.
 That said, the node-based builder requires more planning and technical thinking than chat-based alternatives like Relay.app, which lets you create AI agents simply by describing what you want in plain language.

 G2: